General Electric: Acquisitions and divestments

-In September 2015, GE Capital agreed to sell its transportation-finance unit to Canada's Bank of Montreal.
-The unit sold had US$8.7 billion (CA$11.5 billion) of assets, 600 employees and 15 offices in the U.S. and Canada.
-Exact terms of the sale were not disclosed, but the final price would be based on the value of the assets at closing, plus a premium according to the parties.
+In September 2015, GE Capital agreed to sell its transportation finance unit to Canada's Bank of Montreal.
+The unit sold had US$8.7 billion (CA$11.5 billion) of assets, 600 employees, and 15 offices in the U.S. and Canada.
+The exact terms of the sale were not disclosed, but the final price would be based on the value of the assets at closing, plus a premium according to the parties.
 In October 2015, activist investor Nelson Peltz's fund Trian bought a $2.5 billion stake in the company.

 In January 2016, Haier acquired GE's appliance division for $5.4 billion.
 In October 2016, GE Renewable Energy agreed to pay €1.5 billion to Doughty Hanson & Co for LM Wind Power during 2017.

 At the end of October 2016, it was announced that GE was under negotiations for a deal valued at about $30 billion to combine GE Oil & Gas with Baker Hughes.
 The transaction would create a publicly traded entity controlled by GE.
 It was announced that GE Oil & Gas would sell off its water treatment business, GE Water & Process Technologies, as part of its divestment agreement with Baker Hughes.
 The deal was cleared by the EU in May 2017, and by the United States Department of Justice in June 2017.
 The merger agreement was approved by shareholders at the end of June 2017.
-On July 3, 2017, the transaction was completed and Baker Hughes became a GE company and was renamed Baker Hughes, a GE Company (BHGE).
+On July 3, 2017, the transaction was completed, and Baker Hughes became a GE company and was renamed Baker Hughes, a GE Company (BHGE).
 In November 2018, GE reduced its stake in Baker Hughes to 50.4%.
 On October 18, 2019, GE reduced its stake to 36.8% and the company was renamed back to Baker Hughes.

 In May 2017, GE had signed $15 billion of business deals with Saudi Arabia.
 Saudi Arabia is one of GE's largest customers.
 In September 2017, GE announced the sale of its Industrial Solutions Business to ABB.
 The deal closed on June 30, 2018.

 Fraud allegations and notice of possible SEC civil action

-On August 15, 2019, Harry Markopolos, a financial fraud investigator known for his discovery of a Ponzi Scheme run by Bernard Madoff, accused General Electric of being a "bigger fraud than Enron", alleging $38 billion in accounting fraud.
+On August 15, 2019, Harry Markopolos, a financial fraud investigator known for his discovery of a Ponzi scheme run by Bernard Madoff, accused General Electric of being a "bigger fraud than Enron," alleging $38 billion in accounting fraud.
 GE denied wrongdoing.

 On October 6, 2020, General Electric reported it received a Wells notice from the Securities and Exchange Commission stating the SEC may take civil action for possible violations of securities laws.